-Students who are requesting to add or drop a course after their third week of instruction must submit the General Petition Form found their "Academic Toolkit" in their online CSU IP portal.
+Students who are requesting to add a course after their third week of instruction must submit the General Petition Form found in the "Academic Toolkit" in their online CSU IP portal.
 Refer to section entitled "Academic Forms" found towards the end of this publication.